 Problems of racial discrimination and xenophobia raise concerns also in Malta, particularly in the employment sector and the property market where beneficiaries of international protection face difficulties renting independent accommodation.
-Labour discrimination practices include substandard working conditions and lower wages.
-Incidents of racial violence are of serious concern.
-Legislation has been developed to address such incidents, but UNHCR notes that some individuals are reluctant to report violent attacks to the police, since there is a perception that the perpetrators will not be prosecuted in court or that the remedy will ultimately be ineffective.
+Common labour discrimination practices include substandard working conditions and lower wages.
+Incidents of racial violence are not frequent but nevertheless of serious concern.
+Legislation has been developed to address such incidents, but UNHCR notes that some individuals are reluctant to report violent attacks to the police or other relevant authorities, partly due to the perception that the perpetrators will not be prosecuted in court or that the remedy will ultimately be ineffective.

-In recent years Malta has, through the National Commission for the Promotion of Equality, implemented anti-racism research and campaigns.
-UNHCR welcomes these initiatives; however, there is a need for more far-reaching efforts.
+In recent years Malta has supported the National Commission for the Promotion of Equality, in the implementation of anti-racism research and campaigns.
+UNHCR welcomes these initiatives; however, there is still a need for more efforts to engage a broader set of mainstream stakeholders in addressing these challenges.